Tuncayscript/code24/README.md

 Code is an innovative programming language that combines the efficiency and speed of Go with the elegance and practicality of Python.
 It's designed to be fast, safe, and suitable for both systems programming and rapid application development.
 ```
-imports Language

-namespace Geometry
+module Geometry

+export Circle, print_total_area

+# Define a Circle type with a single field for the radius
-    hybrid class Circle
+structure Circle
-        public property Radius as single
+    radius::Float32
+    pi::Float32
-    end class
+end

+# Define a module with a function to print the total area of a list of circles
-    public module CircleHelpers
+module CircleHelpers
-        public procedure PrintTotalArea(circles As List(Of Circle))
-            variable totalArea as single = 0
+    export print_total_area

+    # Function to calculate and print the total area of a list of circles
+    function print_total_area(circles::Vector{Circle})
+        total_area = 0.0f0
-            for each circle as Circle in circles
+        for circle in circles
-                totalArea += PI * circle.Radius * circle.Radius
+            total_area += 3.14 * circle.radius^2
-            next
-            output("Total area: " & totalArea)
-        end procedure
+        end
+        println("Total area: ", total_area)
-    end module
+    end

-end namespace
+end

-module Program
+end # module Geometry

-    procedure Main()
+# Main program
+function main()
-        ' Create a list of Circle instances with different radii
+    # Create a list of Circle instances with different radii
-        variable circles as new List(Of Geometry.Circle) from {
-            new Geometry.Circle with {.Radius = 1.0F},
-            new Geometry.Circle with {.Radius = 2.0F}
-        }
+    circles = [
+        Circle(1.0f0),
+        Circle(2.0f0)
+    ]

-        ' Call the function to print the total area
+    # Call the function to print the total area
-        Geometry.CircleHelpers.PrintTotalArea(circles)
-    end procedure
+    Geometry.CircleHelpers.print_total_area(circles)
-end module
+end
 ```
 ## Killer Features of the Language